Gagniuc/PC-World/README.md

 - a fallback/watchdog mechanism;
 - a dedicated content-generation application.

 The main executable could remain largely unchanged while the generator produced a new monthly edition from new content.
 In that sense, the project had a clear separation between **engine**, **template**, **content**, and **generated distribution**.
 That is the main reason I am publishing the complete source archive rather than only the screenshots or executables.

 ---

 # A note about third-party material

 This repository is primarily a historical and educational software archive.
 The original source code written for the interface and generator is preserved together with material needed to understand the original distribution environment.
-The repository may also contain historical PC World artwork, Microsoft runtime components, fonts, magazine material, and third-party software packages that retain their own copyrights, trademarks and license conditions.

-**PC World** and related logos/branding belong to their respective rights holders.
+The repository may also contain historical PC World artwork, Microsoft runtime components, fonts, magazine material, and third-party software packages that retain their own copyrights, trademarks and license conditions. **PC World** and related logos/branding belong to their respective rights holders.
 Inclusion in this archive documents the historical project and should not be interpreted as a claim of ownership over third-party brands or software.

 ---

 # Credits

-**Original software, CD interface, generator/template system and monthly production:**
+**Software, CD interface, template system and production: Paul A. Gagniuc**
-**Paul A. Gagniuc**

-**PC World Romania coordination:**
+**PC World Romania coordination: Madalin Lacraru**
-**Madalin Lacraru**

-**Original production period:**
-**October 2004 – September 2005**
+**Original production period: October 2004 – September 2005**

-**Archival restoration / modern compatibility work:**
+**Archival restoration / modern compatibility work: 2026**
-**2026**

 ---

 ## Final note

 For me, this repository is a snapshot of a very specific period in personal-computer history: software was still distributed physically, magazine CDs were an important way for users to discover programs, and a single CD interface had to run on an unpredictable collection of Windows machines, graphics cards, codecs and installed runtimes.
 What began as a casual question about distributing **Delta Memory Force V2.0** became a one-year software-production project and, eventually, this archive.